 Types of MA in Education Degrees

-Popular Master in Education Graduate Programs in North Carolina
+Popular graduate schools with masters programs in education in North Carolina

 Concentrations & Curriculum

 Masters in ed programs come in a wide variety of degree concentrations.
 You have to determine what works for your goals.
 To do that, you may wish to check out the curriculum of some of the programs available.
 Look at the classes available.
 Think about the type of educational path right for you.

 Are you unsure?
 It helps to focus on what interests you the most.
 A teacher who has a passion for what he or she teaches may do well.
 Consider the coursework that interests you here.

 Some of the most common concentrations include:

 - Adult Education/Adult Learning Master Programs

 - Early Childhood Education Masters Programs

 - Educational and School Psychology Programs

 - Higher Ed Masters Programs